 University College and the Office of General Education invite nominations for the following awards.
-To nominate a faculty member for one of these awards, please send the nominee's name, e-mail address, and a brief statement of the reasons for your nomination to Michael Krenn, Director of General Education.
-Deadlines for nominations will be Feb 21st 2014.
+To nominate a faculty or staff member for one of these awards, please send the nominee's name, e-mail address, and a brief statement of the reasons for your nomination to Michael Krenn, Director of General Education.
+Deadline for nominations is February 23, 2015.
 Nominees will be contacted for further information.

 Wayne D. Duncan Appalachian State University Faculty Enrichment and Teaching Fellowship

-Two awards of $1500 each will be granted to two full-time faculty members at Appalachian State University in recognition of innovative and successful teaching in the general education program.
+An award of approximately $3000 will be granted to a full-time faculty member at Appalachian State University in recognition of innovative and successful teaching in the general education program.
 The fellowship may be used for travel, equipment, or other approved purposes for enhancement of the faculty member's teaching and/or scholarship or creative activity.
 Mr. Duncan is a past Chairman of the Appalachian State University Board of Trustees and current Chair of the ASU Foundation Board of Directors.

 Faculty Award for Excellence in General Education Teaching (NTT)